gianlucatruda/TUIdoist/README.md

 - [x] Display tasks as a list in the terminal with Ratatui
 - [x] Pull _today_'s tasks from Todoist API in structured format
 - [x] Display today's already-completed tasks (all tasks completed today) alongside active tasks
+- [x] Support for task descriptions (as 100char-truncated text)
+- [ ] Hit `r` to refresh (pull tasks from Todoist, update status)
-- [ ] Support for markdown and URLs being rendered nicely by UI
+- [ ] Support for markdown URLs being rendered as rich hyperlinks
+- [ ] Support for basic markdown being rendered as corresponding rich text
-- [ ] Ability to reorganise task order (not synced to API, local only)
+- [ ] Ability to reorder tasks (not synced to API, local only) with `shift+j` and `shift+k` to move currently selected task down/up.
-- [ ] Basic task completion functionality (cached for 30 seconds before attempting to sync up to Todoist API, with easy undo)
+- [ ] Basic task completion functionality with spacebar (cached for 30 seconds before attempting to sync up to Todoist API, with easy undo)

 ## Dev rules